SAMTAK/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Repostory a create to finish week one assigment
+This Repostory was created to work on the week one assigment